banks/go-cmpeqepi8/README.md

 ## Compiling

+The Go code should compile with no extra deps since the ASM is committed.

-This is only tested/compiled on macOS 10.14.1 using default build tools `clang`.
+BUilding the ASM is only tested/compiled on macOS 10.14.1 using default build tools `clang`.
 Compiler flags used can be seen in the makefile.
-I have no idea how portable the generated Go ASM code is although my understanding is that it should work for any `amd64`/`x86_64` CPU that supports SSE2.
+I have no idea how portable the generated Go ASM code is in practice although my understanding is that it should work for any `amd64`/`x86_64` CPU that supports SSE2.

+Run `make install-deps` to download some of the deps for rebuilding the ASM.
+You'll also need YASM (`brew instal yasm`).
+Then `make` will rebuild the Go ASM or `make bench` will rebuild and run benchmarks.

 In practice a cpuid runtime check would be needed to select this implementation or a pure-go one, something like